Blog-article-banner

 Simply put, an unsecured credit card is a typical credit card.
 This type of credit card doesn't require you to provide any collateral against the balance you're given.
 Instead, the lender will grant you a balance based on factors like your credit score, account history, time of employment, and other relevant information.

 When you sign up for an unsecured credit card, you'll agree to a contract specifying your credit limit, minimum payments, interest rate, and due date.
-You’ll then need to pay your balance before the due date each month to avoid interest charges.
+You’ll then need to pay your balance before the due date each month to avoid interest charges and possible late fees.

 How Exactly Does a Secured Credit Card Work?